akamsteeg/Pitcher/README.md

 # Pitcher

 Pitcher is a utility library to simplify throwing exceptions, especially when checking arguments.
-It's also usable to move `throw` statements out of methods, since they block inlining.
+It makes methods easier to inline, by reducing code size.

 Supported frameworks: